paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-052-water-infrastructure-finance-and-innovation.md

 (2) construction, reconstruction, rehabilitation, and replacement activities;

-(3) the acquisition of real property or an interest in real property (including water rights, land relating to the project, and improvements to land), environmental mitigation (including acquisitions pursuant to [section 3905(7) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section3905/7&num=0&edition=prelim)), construction contingencies, and acquisition of equipment; and
+(3) the acquisition of real property or an interest in real property (including water rights, land relating to the project, and improvements to land), environmental mitigation (including acquisitions pursuant to [section 3905(8) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section3905/8&num=0&edition=prelim)), construction contingencies, and acquisition of equipment; and

 (4) capitalized interest necessary to meet market requirements, reasonably required reserve funds, capital issuance expenses, and other carrying costs during construction.

+### Statutory Notes

+#### Amendments
+2016—Par.
+(3).
+Pub.
+L. 114–322 substituted “section 3905(8)” for “section 3905(7)”.

 <a id="section-3907"></a>